Waqar-743/Sepsis-Prediction/README.md

 ---

 ## License and Data Policy
-This source code is released under the MIT License.
+This source code is to use for any purpose
-The PhysioNet dataset is subject to the PhysioNet Challenge Data Use Agreement.
-Users must register and sign the agreement on the PhysioNet platform.
-Do not share or push patient `.psv` files to public repositories.